Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Important change from 11 January 2025

-From 11 January 2025 you must submit fingerprints in person when applying for a D visa — applications by proxy are no longer accepted.
+From 11 January 2025 you must provide fingerprints in person when applying for a type D visa — submission by proxy is no longer accepted.
 Plan your trip to the consulate in advance.

 KIT postale — after arrival in Italy

-KIT is the white-and-yellow envelope kit for applying for the residence permit via the post office.
+KIT is the white-yellow envelope kit for applying for the residence permit via the post office.

 Documents for the KIT